 Georgia TrendMagazine, "Legal Elite" (2008)

-Peter Brown has focused on Information Technology law matters in national law firms for over 25 years.
-He is currently the principal of Peter Brown & Associates PLLC, a New York boutique law firm concentrating in Information Technology, Intellectual Property and arbitration.
+Peter Brown has focused on technology law matters in national law firms and boutiques for over 25 years.
+He is currently the principal of Peter Brown & Associates PLLC, a New York boutique law firm concentrating in information technology, intellectual property and arbitration.

 “The Best Lawyers in America” ® publication honored him as the “Lawyer of the Year” in Information Technology Law 2018 for New York City.

 Mr. Brown has experience in a wide variety of litigations and arbitrations relating to the Internet, information technology and intellectual property.
 He regularly appears in both federal and state courts throughout the United States.
-In addition, Mr. Brown acts as an arbitrator and mediator on IT and IP matters.
+In addition, Mr. Brown has acted as an arbitrator or mediator in over 70 matters involving IT and IP disputes.

-Throughout his career he has drafted and negotiated a broad array of agreements relating to the Internet, outsourcing, cloud computing services, Internet apps and e-commerce.
+Throughout his career he has drafted and negotiated a broad array of agreements relating to the Internet, outsourcing, cloud computing services, application software, Internet apps and e-commerce.
+He has prepared these agreements for domestic businesses and international companies.

 Mr. Brown co-authored the leading treatises Emerging Technologies and the Law and Computer Law.
 He also co-authors a monthly column on Information Technology Law for the New York Law Journal.

 Mr. Brown is regularly featured as a speaker at the International Technology Law Association, local bar associations and other professional organizations in the US and abroad.
-He frequently speaks on the topic of artificial intelligence.
+He frequently speaks on the topic of artificial intelligence, IT and IP.

 The Best Lawyers in America 2019 edition (affiliated with U.S. News & World Report), rated Peter Brown & Associates PLLC a First Tier National Technology Law firm.
 Chambers USA, New York Metro Superlawyers and other ratings organization have all given Mr. Brown high ratings in the fields of IT and IP.
 For further information see www.browntechlegal.com